We’ve sourced the following links and website references to give you the most useful and accessible information on caring for your pet.

 How to give your dog eye drops

-As of 6th April 2016, it will be compulsory for all dogs in England that are over the age of 8 weeks old to be microchipped.
+As of 6th April 2016, it became compulsory for all dogs in England that are over the age of 8 weeks old to be microchipped.
 Read answers to FAQs here.

 Obesity and weight issues

 Keeping pets healthy and trim is important.
 Carrying extra weight can make your pet more prone to weight-related health issues such as heart disease, diabetes and arthritis, and can shorten their life and curb their activity.
 For best advice, come along to one of our free 1-to-1 veterinary nurse weight clinics where we’ll help you set up a safe, effective weight loss programme and support you on your pet’s journey to reach and maintain their optimum weight.
 Click to read more about pet obesity in general or more specifically about cat obesity or rabbit obesity.
 Listen below to hear our senior vet Hamish talking about pet obesity and top tips for keeping pets trim, as featured on Signal 107fm as part of our 2015 National Pet Month initiative to support pet owners:

 Find out about the kinds of nasty creepy crawlies your pets can pick up and how to prevent them.